Hypertensive emergency: Signs and symptoms

 The most common presentations of hypertensive emergencies are cerebral infarction (24.5%), pulmonary edema (22.5%), hypertensive encephalopathy (16.3%), and congestive heart failure (12%).
 Less common presentations include intracranial bleeding, aortic dissection, and pre-eclampsia or eclampsia.

 Massive, rapid elevations in blood pressure can trigger any of these symptoms, and warrant further work-up by physicians.
 Physical exam would include measurement of blood pressure in both arms.
 Laboratory tests to be conducted include urine toxicology, blood glucose, a basic metabolic panel evaluating kidney function, or a complete metabolic panel evaluating liver function, EKG, chest x-rays, and pregnancy screening.

 The eyes may show bleeding in the retina, an exudate, cotton-wool spots, scattered splinter hemorrhages, or swelling of the optic disc called papilledema.

 Causes

 Many factors and causes are contributory in hypertensive crises.
 The most common cause is patients with diagnosed, chronic hypertension who have discontinued anti hypertensive medications.

 Other common causes of hypertensive crises are autonomic hyperactivity such as pheochromocytoma, collagen-vascular diseases, drug use particularly stimulants, cocaine and amphetamines and their substituted analogues, monoamine oxidase inhibitors or food-drug interactions, spinal cord disorders, glomerulonephritis, head trauma, neoplasias, preeclampsia and eclampsia, hyperthyroidism and renovascular hypertension.
 People withdrawing from medications such as clonidine or beta-blockers have been frequently found to develop hypertensive crises.
-It is important to note that these conditions exist outside of hypertensive emergency, in that patients diagnosed with these conditions are at increased risk of hypertensive emergencies or end organ failure.
+These conditions exist outside of hypertensive emergency, in that patients diagnosed with these conditions are at increased risk of hypertensive emergencies or end organ failure.